vbotka/ansible-iocage/README.md

 There are more sources of the tests' variables in this framework

-* Hard-coded variables in the test files and group files.
-If you want to customize them change the data in *vars/* and run the playbook *configure.yml*.
-You can also add you own tests and group files preferably in the form of the data in *vars/* and *templates/*.
-Add also templates if needed.
+* The hard-coded variables in the test files and group files.
+If you want to customize them, change the data in *vars/* and run the playbook *configure.yml*.
+You can also add your own tests and group files preferably in the form of the data in *vars/* and *templates/*.

 * The variables in *group_vars* and *host_vars*

 * The variables in the playbook *iocage_test.yml*.
-If you want to customize them change the template *iocage_test.yml.j2* and run the playbook *configure.yml*.
+If you want to customize them, change the template *iocage_test.yml.j2* and run the playbook *configure.yml*.

 * The extra vars on the command line.
 See the directory *extra_vars/*